humdrum-tools/humdrum-notation-plugin/index.md

 * Make examples interactive
 * Allow for shift-click in SVG image to toggle display of Humdrum text
-* Allow humdrum text to be shown above/below/left/right of the musical example.
+* Allow Humdrum text to be shown above/below/left/right of the musical example.
 * Allow for auto and manual tab widths in Humdrum text
 * Add newline fix from VHV documentation jekyll plugin.